Nepal's newly formed Rastriya Swantantra Party leads in early counting of votes | Politics

 Nepal's newly formed Rastriya Swantantra Party leads in early counting of votes

-Nepals newly-formed Rastriya Swatantra Party RSP was leading in early counting of votes on Friday in the countrys first general elections since the violent Gen Z protests led to the downfall of the K P Sharma Oli-led coalition government.
+The newly formed Rastriya Swatantra Party RSP, led by former rapper Balendra Shah, was leading in the early counting of votes on Friday in Nepals first general elections since the violent Gen Z protests led to the downfall of the K P Sharma Oli-led coalition government.

 - Country: